moxvallix/moxlib/docs/types/data.md

 Within the documentation, data listed as an Array will often have another data type listed in front of it, dictating the type of what the values within the array should be.
 For example, [String Array](#array) is an array containing only [Strings](#string).

+Arrays may only contain a single type of data.

 ## String
 `"Hello, World!"`